Davidson tops Saint Joseph’s behind Gudmundsson

 NEW YORK (AP) — Jon Axel Gudmundsson scored 18 points and grabbed 11 rebounds to lift second seed Davidson past 10th seed Saint Joseph’s 70-60 in the Atlantic 10 Tournament quarterfinals Friday.

-Kellan Grady also had 18 for the Wildcats, who will meet the winner of sixth seed Saint Louis and third seed Dayton in the second semifinal game Saturday.
+Kellan Grady also had 18 for the Wildcats, who will meet sixth seed Saint Louis, which upset third seed Dayton 64-55.
 Davidson beat Saint Louis 54-53 on Jan.
-26, but dropped a 74-73 decision to Dayton on Feb.
-19
+26.

 Luka Brajkovic finished with 15, and Carter Collins had 10.
 The Wildcats improved to 24-8.